ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ---

-*This is the first post in a three part series:*
+*This is the first post in a three part series on getting DQN to work*

 1. [DQN debugging using Open AI gym Cartpole](https://adgefficiency.com/dqn-debugging/)
 2. [DDQN hyperparameter tuning using Open AI gym Cartpole](https://adgefficiency.com/dqn-tuning/)